NIVANorge/Ferrybox-code-challenge/README.md

   - FA/ferrybox/INLET/TEMPERATURE
   - FA/ferrybox/CTD/TEMPERATURE
 * Write a test for your code solution
-* Create a working Kubernetes manifest along with a Docker file for your code solution
+* Create a working Kubernetes manifest along with a Dockerfile for your code solution

 ## Delivery